Permissions to use third-party material in your journal article

-As a warranty in the Journal Author Publishing Agreement you make with us, you must obtain the necessary written permission to include material in your article that is owned and held in copyright by a third party.
+As a warranty in the Journal Author Publishing Agreement you make with us, you must get written permission to use third-party material in your article.
+The written permission must come from the person or organization that holds the copyright.

 What is third-party material?

 Third-party materials are those materials which are owned and held in copyright by a third party.
 They include – but are not limited to – any proprietary text, illustration, table, or other material, including data, audio, video, film stills, screenshots, musical notation, and any other supplemental material.

 Be prepared, speed up your submission, and make sure nothing is forgotten by understanding a journal’s individual requirements.

 In academic publishing, the reproduction of short extracts of text and some other types of material, may be permitted on a limited basis.
 For the purposes of criticism and review, they may be allowed without formal permission, on the basis that:

 They are being used for the purpose of quotation, for objective use, or evidenced scholarly criticism or review (not just for illustration)